prxatt/SOEN/MIRA_AI_IMPLEMENTATION_PLAN.md

     2. Paste it into `services/kikoAIService.ts`.
     3. Modify the `kikoRequest` orchestrator function.
 Add a `switch` statement based on `taskType`.
     4. For the case `'generate_briefing'`, call the `generateMissionBriefing` function, passing in the `payload`.
-    5. In `PraxisAI.tsx`, update the `MissionControl` component's `fetchBriefing` function.
+    5. In `SoenAI.tsx`, update the `MissionControl` component's `fetchBriefing` function.
 It should now call `kikoRequest('generate_briefing', { timeframe, tasks, notes, healthData })` instead of calling `generateMissionBriefing` directly.

 ---

 ### **Phase 2: Integrate a Second LLM for Vision**

-**Objective:** Add OpenAI's GPT-4o model to Kiko's toolkit to handle image analysis, fixing the broken "attach image" feature.
+**Objective:** Add OpenAI's GPT-4o model to Mira's toolkit to handle image analysis, fixing the broken "attach image" feature.

 **Step 2.1: Create a Simulated OpenAI Service**